 Is the children’s ministry space large enough to accommodate the anticipated attendance increase once Phase #3 is completed (increased sanctuary capacity)?

-The current design for the children’s ministry space (the Christian Education Centre) is approximately double the current space.
+The current design for the children’s ministry space (the Community Life Centre) is approximately double the current space.

 The sanctuary space will not quite double under the current plan, which we anticipate to be a good ratio of sanctuary to children’s space.